-Formerly, the common city swallows of South India, Sri Lanka, Southeast Asia, Indonesia, the Philippines, and Taiwan were regarded as belonging to the widespread Pacific swallow (Hirundo tahitica), but 7 subspecies have now been split to form a separate species, the house swallow (H. javanica).
-These pictures show subspecies namiyei, which is very common in Taiwanese cities, and is also found on the Ryukyu Islands, southern Japan.
+Previously, one of the common swallows of South India, Sri Lanka, Southeast Asia, Indonesia, the Philippines, and Taiwan was regarded as belonging to the widespread Pacific swallow (Hirundo tahitica).
+However, 7 subspecies have recently been split to form a separate species, the house swallow (H. javanica), of which subspecies namiyei is distributed in the lowlands of Taiwan, and also on the Ryukyu Islands, southern Japan.
 (Source: hbw.com/species/house-swallow-hirundo-javanica)

 The moorhen (Gallinula chloropus) is a bird in the family Rallidae, which includes waterhens, coots, crakes, and rails.
 The name mor hen can be traced as far back as the 13th Century, meaning marsh hen, as the word moor in those days referred to marshes, rather than to moorland, which today refers to areas with heather (Calluna vulgaris) and other plants of dry, poor soils.

 This species is widely distributed in the Old World, found in most of Europe and Africa, much of West and South Asia, and in Southeast and East Asia, south to Indonesia.
 In the Americas, it is replaced by the similar common gallinule (Gallinula galeata), which was formerly regarded as a subspecies of the moorhen.

 The moorhen is common in the Taiwanese lowlands.
 This bird is stretching a wing, standing in a riverbed in Taichung.
 (Photo copyright © by Kaj Halberg)